walterjgsp/algorithms/documentation/content/problems/01_two_sum.md

 <br/>
 With the array sorted we keep two pointers, one pointing to the first position of the array and the other pointing to the last.
 We get the two values of each pointer and compare the result of the sum to the target.
-If the result is bigger than the target we need to move the pointers in a way that the result of the sum get smaller.
-To do this we decrement the pointer with the bigger value (the one pointing to the last position).
-Otherwise, if we need to make the result bigger, we increment the pointer with the smaller value (the one pointing to the first positon).
+If the result is bigger than our target, we need to move the biggest pointer down, so our sum is smaller.
+Otherwise, if we need to make result bigger, we increment the pointer with the smaller value (the one pointing to the first positon).

 <br/>
 With this approach we have the following complexity: